Frequently Asked Questions

 Medical Examination

-Each child must present evidence of having received all required immunizations before admission into the school.
+Each child must present evidence of receiving all required immunizations before admission into the school.
 Health forms are part of your registration packet and must be returned before your child begins school.

 Illness

 If your child becomes ill at school, you will be notified immediately.
 You will be asked to pick up your child as soon as possible.
-If your child has had a fever, diarrhea, or vomiting, they need to be symptom free for at least 24 hours before returning to school.
+If your child has had a fever, diarrhea, or vomiting, they must be symptom-free for at least 24 hours before returning to school.
 If your child has had an illness requiring a doctor's visit and medication, please follow the instructions from your doctor regarding their return to school.

 Medication

 The staff is not permitted to give medicine unless accompanied by specific directions from the physician prescribing the medication.
-Special forms provided by the Maryland State Office of Child Care for this purpose are available at the school.
+Special forms provided by the Maryland State Office of Child Care are available at the school.

 Worship

 The children attend a simple weekly worship service designed for their age in the church.
-The service is led by teachers and the Rector with class participation.
+Teachers lead the service.
 All families are invited to attend.

 Conferences

-Midyear parent-teacher conferences will be scheduled for each child.
-If parents should wish to discuss any problems that may arise during the year, we urge them to make an appointment with their child's teacher.
+We have parent-teacher conferences twice a year for each child.
+If parents wish to discuss any problems that may arise during the year, we urge them to make an appointment with their child's teacher.

 Daily Schedule

-Between 7:30-8:00 a.m. children gather in the front classroom together to play with other classmates.
-Beginning at 8:00, as other teachers arrive, children will begin leaving for their assigned classrooms.
-At 8:55 the part-time children begin to arrive, and the more focused activities begin.
-Part-time 2s and 3s go home at noon.
-Lunch times for classrooms begin between 12:00 and 12:45, depending on the class.
-Nap time follows lunch for the 2s and 3s.
-The preK 4's classroom continues activities until 2:00 when they lie down for rest time.
-Part-time 4s leave at 2:00 p.m.
-The afternoon begins after 3:30 with snack and more outside play, and small group activities until pick up time.
+Beginning at 7:30 am, children are in their assigned classrooms.
+At 9:00 am, more focused activities start.
+Part-time 2’s and 3’s go home at noon.
+Lunch times for classrooms begin between 12:00 and 12:10, depending on the class.
+Nap time follows lunch for the Bumblebees, Dinosaurs, and Dolphins.
+The PreK 4's classroom continues activities until 2:00, when they lie down for a rest.
+Part-time 4s leave at 2:00 pm.
+The afternoon begins after 3:30 with a snack, more outside play, and small group activities until pickup time.

 Late Pickup Policy